Your Comprehensive Guide to Beginning Therapy

 - Some know what they’re looking for, but many aren’t sure what to do with their situations.

-- Some folks come because they feel unhappy, stuck, angry, confused, stressed, or not themselves.
+- Some folks come because they feel unhappy, stuck, angry, confused, stressed, or are experiencing depression, or not themselves.

-- Some turn to therapy at a hard time in their lives or after going through a major life transition.
+- Some turn to therapy at a hard time in their lives or after going through a major life transition, such as experiencing grief.
 These can include relationships, career, health, or family changes.

 - Some come feeling like they’re doing pretty well in life, but there’s something they want to improve.